-Want to export data from Access table to Excel using current date as file name?
+Want to export Access data to Excel using current date as file name?

-Export data from Access table to Excel file using dynamic filename with date and time
+Export Access data to Excel file using dynamic filename with date and time

 Login to Access -> Choose Access table -> Set Excel filename template including date -> Export Access to Excel using current date as file name